tosdr/tosback-versions/Zendesk/Privacy Policy.md

 _Singapore:_

 Personal information collected, stored, used and/or processed by the Zendesk Group, as described in this Policy, is collected, stored, used and/or processed in compliance with the Zendesk Group’s obligations under the Personal Data Protection Act 2012 of Singapore (“PDPA”) as we further detail [here](https://www.zendesk.com/company/singapore-pdpa/).

-_Canada:_

-Personal information (as the term is defined in the Personal Information Protection and Electronic Documents Act of Canada (“PIPEDA”)) will be collected, stored, used and/or processed by the Zendesk Group in compliance with the Zendesk Group’s obligations under PIPEDA.

 _Zendesk Supplemental Privacy Policy for California Residents:_